Speaking in tongues: Biblical practice

 Other verses by inference may be considered to refer to "speaking in tongues", such as Isaiah 28:11, Romans 8:26 and Jude 20.

 The biblical account of Pentecost in the second chapter of the book of Acts describes the sound of a mighty rushing wind and "divided tongues like fire" coming to rest on the apostles.
 The text further describes that "they were all filled with the Holy Spirit, and began to speak in other languages".
-It goes on to say in verses 5–11 that when the Apostles spoke, each person in attendance "heard their own language being spoken".
-Therefore, the gift of speaking in tongues refers to the Apostles' speaking languages that the people listening heard as "them telling in our own tongues the mighty works of God".
+Later in verses 5–11 is written that when the Apostles spoke, each person in attendance "heard their own language being spoken".
+Therefore, the gift of speaking in tongues refers to the Apostles' speaking languages that the people present heard as "them telling in our own tongues the mighty works of God".
 Glossolalists and cessationists both recognize this as xenoglossia, a miraculous ability that marked their baptism in the Holy Spirit.
 Something similar (although perhaps not xenoglossia) took place on at least two subsequent occasions, in Caesarea and Ephesus.

 Glossolalists and cessationists generally agree that the primary purpose of the gift of speaking in tongues was to mark the Holy Spirit being poured out.
-At Pentecost the Apostle Peter declared that this gift, which was making some in the audience ridicule the disciples as drunks, be the fulfilment of the prophecy of Joel, which described that God would pour out his Spirit on all flesh (Acts 2:17).
+At Pentecost, the Apostle Peter declared that this gift, which was making some in the audience mistake the disciples as drunks and ridiculing them, be the fulfilment of the prophecy of Joel, which described that God would pour out his Spirit on all flesh (Acts 2:17).

 Despite these commonalities, there are significant variations in interpretation.